hupili/python-for-data-and-media-communication-gitbook/notes-week-15.md

 ### Number of journalists killed in different countries

 The following map is an interaction diagram(svg) about numbers of journalists killed worldwide.
 The deeper the color of a country, the more news workers were killed in that country and the more dangerous it is for reporters.
 However, there is not any interaction in this page.
-You can 'open image in new tab' to try out the interaction effect.
+You can click [here](http://nbviewer.jupyter.org/github/kaiwenxu94/python-data-assignments/blob/master/assignment2/Number%20of%20Journalists%20Killed%20in%20Different%20Countries.svg) to try out the interaction effect.

 ![Journailists killed worldwide](assets/number-of-journalists-killed-in-different-countries.svg)